TJ-Cutajar/atam4j/README.md

     If specifying an explicit array of Test classes:

-        new Atam4j.Atam4jBuilder(jerseyEnvironment)
+        Atam4j atam4j = new Atam4j.Atam4jBuilder(jerseyEnvironment)
             .withTestClasses(HelloWorldTest.class)
             .build()
             .initialise();

     If using `@Monitor` annotations to auto-detect test classes:

-        new Atam4j.Atam4jBuilder(jerseyEnvironment)
+        Atam4j atam4j = new Atam4j.Atam4jBuilder(jerseyEnvironment)
             .build()
             .initialise();

     where `jerseyEnvironment` is an object of type `io.dropwizard.jersey.setup.JerseyEnvironment`

+    Use the `stop()` method to halt the test runs:

+        atam4j.stop()

 4. Run your app and observe the status of the acceptance tests reported by the `/tests` endpoint.